eloyrobillard/maze-mansion/readme.md

 - unexplored cells

 Grid also handles maze width/height changes by updating the maze instance (WASM side).
 Cells are resized accordingly.

-##### WASM API

-The api sends the current CSS class lists (string[][]) with AssemblyScript's ＿pin method, which gives them an address in the WASM heap.
-The updated class lists are retrieved with ＿getArray and ＿getString.

 ##### Commands